ohjelmistokehitys/docker-part-1a/section-3/readme.md

 docker build . --file server.Dockerfile --tag web-server
 ```

-After the image is built, we can start a new container with it:
+After the image is built, you can start a new container with it:

 ```sh
 docker run -it --rm --publish 8080:8080 web-server
 ```

-In the above command, we use the [argument `--rm` to automatically remove the container when it exits](https://docs.docker.com/engine/reference/commandline/container_run/), and the [`--publish 8080:8080` to publish the container's port 8080 on our host system](https://docs.docker.com/engine/reference/commandline/container_run/).
+In the above command, the [argument `--rm` automatically removes the container when it exits](https://docs.docker.com/engine/reference/commandline/container_run/), and the [`--publish 8080:8080` to publishes the container's port 8080 on the host system](https://docs.docker.com/engine/reference/commandline/container_run/).